pratham16cse/pratham.github.io/index.md

 ## Education

-- Ph.D. in Coputer Computer Science and Engineering, IIT Bombay (Ongoing)
+- Ph.D. in Coputer Computer Science and Engineering, IIT Bombay (2023)
 - M.S. by Research in Computer Science and Engineering, IIT Madras (2017)
 - B.Tech. in Information Technology, Walchand College of Engineering, Sangli (2013)